F1OOw/writeups/README.md

 # writeups

-I will try to put the writeups of interesting CTF challenges in here (If i'm not too lazy XD)
+I will try to authoe the writeups of interesting CTF challenges in here (If i'm not too lazy XD)

+## Index

+An index will be added soon, when there are enough writeups to get lost.